r4d6/Citadel-Wiki/citadel-wiki/main/guides/guide_machine.md

 ## Nanite Machinery
 ## Nanite Chamber
 Used for implanting non-synchronised (non-cloud) nanites, as well as modifying options of already implanted nanite swarms.
 Must be operated by a second person with an adjacent Nanite Chamber Control Console (they link automatically).
 Click the nanite chamber to open it, click-drag a person to put them into the chamber, and then click the console for a menu.
 With a subject in the chamber, start by clicking "Implant Nanites".
 This will implant a nanite swarm in the subject.
 These nanites will not have any programs yet, so they do nothing except generate nanite volume.
-To install programs you first need to get a nanite program disk with a program on it from a Nanite Program Hub Nanite program hub.png.
+To install programs you first need to get a nanite program disk with a program on it from a Nanite Program Hub.
 You have two optional ways to install the program:

 1. Without cloud sync: Put the program disk into the nanite chamber control console and click Install Program From Disk.
 This will install that single program in the subject inside the scanner.
 Cloud ID must stay set to "No Cloud" or the program will be overwritten by the cloud.
 2. With cloud sync: Instead of putting the disk into the nanite chamber control console, open its menu and use it to set a Cloud ID (such as 1).
-Put the program disk in another console; the Nanite Cloud Controller Nanite cloud controller.gif.
+Put the program disk in another console; the Nanite Cloud Controller.
 Create a backup cloud with the same cloud ID as you just gave the subject (such as 1).
 Then click that backup and then "Upload Program From Disk".
 The program will then be installed in all implanted subjects with the same cloud ID within a minute.

 Other options in this machine:
 Safety Threshold: See Guide to Nanites.